Toyota Hilux review and buyer’s guide

 The 2.8-litre turbo-diesel engine is moderately powerful without being a class leader like the grunt-factory that is the Ranger’s 3-litre V6 which offers 18 per cent more peak power.

 The Mitsubishi Triton’s bi-turbo 4-cylinder also makes 150kW using 20 per cent less cubic capacity, making it 6 per cent more efficient in terms of brake mean effective pressure.
-Essentially, Triton makes more power per cylinder than the old Hilux 2.8 motor.
+Essentially, Triton makes more power per cylinder than this old Hilux 2.8 motor.

-But Toyota has recently introduced a new gizmo to its diesel powertrain - a 48-volt battery-motor system that they’re calling ‘V-Active’.
+But Toyota has introduced a gizmo to its diesel powertrain - a 48-volt battery-motor system that they’re calling ‘V-Active’.
 While it might seem like a hybrid system, it’s not.
 It’s basically an ignition stop-start setup that uses a:

 motor generator, 48-volt battery and DC/DC converter… which allows for the fitment of a stop-start system to the turbo-diesel engine